 “Let me tell you about what I think she’s really learning…”

-As a teacher, I always used schools’ standard report cards as I was expected to, but I likewise always found myself apologizing, during parent conferences:
+As a young teacher, I always used my schools’ standard report cards the way I was expected to, but I likewise always found myself apologizing, during parent conferences:

-Though I had been away from the classroom for over a decade to adopt and raise two children (between my first teaching experiences and this leadership role), I had never stopped thinking about how parents and teachers work together to recognize and encourage growth.
+Though I left the classroom for a time, to adopt and raise two children, I never stopped thinking about how parents and teachers have to work together to agree on how they will recognize and encourage growth.
 When my own kids were old enough, I toured and observed far and wide for a school whose values I could fully embrace.
 In addition to observing physical environments and classroom interactions, I found myself increasingly drawn to schools’ reporting tools.

 Far beyond what I’d expected, school report cards offered insights into the fundamental values of the learning communities I was comparing.